chris-ali/j6dof-flight-sim/README.md

 -The aircraft is a rigid body, with a constant mass.

--A simple ground reaction model is implemented, but currently doesn't receive data about the height of terrain above sea level
+-A simple ground reaction model is implemented, but is unstable while on the ground stationary and on hills

 -Only a simple propeller engine model is implemented for now.
 No engine effects (fuel burn, propeller effects) are modeled yet